smallstep/terraform-provider-smallstep/docs/data-sources/provisioner.md

 - `require_eab` (Boolean) Only ACME clients that have been preconfigured with valid EAB credentials will be able to create an account with this provisioner.

+<a id="nestedatt--aws"></a>
+### Nested Schema for `aws`

+Read-Only:

+- `accounts` (Set of String) The list of AWS account numbers that are allowed to use this provisioner.
+- `disable_custom_sans` (Boolean) By default custom SANs are valid, but if this option is set to `true` only the SANs available in the instance identity document will be valid.
+These are the private IP and the DNS ip-<private-ip>.<region>.compute.internal.
+- `disable_trust_on_first_use` (Boolean) By default only one certificate will be granted per instance, but if the option is set to `true` this limit is not set and different tokens can be used to get different certificates.
+- `instance_age` (String) The maximum age of an instance that should be allowed to obtain a certificate.
+Limits certificate issuance to new instances to mitigate the risk of credential-misuse from instances that don't need a certificate.
+Parsed as a [Golang duration](https://pkg.go.dev/time#ParseDuration).

+<a id="nestedatt--azure"></a>
+### Nested Schema for `azure`

+Read-Only:

+- `audience` (String) Defaults to https://management.azure.com/ but it can be changed if necessary.
+- `disable_custom_sans` (Boolean) By default custom SANs are valid, but if this option is set to `true` only the SANs available in the token will be valid, in Azure only the virtual machine name is available.
+- `disable_trust_on_first_use` (Boolean) By default only one certificate will be granted per instance, but if the option is set to true this limit is not set and different tokens can be used to get different certificates.
+- `resource_groups` (Set of String) The list of resource group names that are allowed to use this provisioner.
+- `tenant_id` (String) The Azure account tenant ID for this provisioner.
+This ID is the Directory ID available in the Azure Active Directory properties.

 <a id="nestedatt--claims"></a>
 ### Nested Schema for `claims`